nicklockwood/ShapeScript/Help/literals.md

 ## Structured Data

-As well as simple values like numbers and strings, it can sometimes be useful to group together sets of related data.
+As well as simple values like numbers and text, it can sometimes be useful to group together sets of related data.
 Tuples can be nested arbitrarily, in order to create complex data structures:

 ```swift
 define matrix (1 2 3) (4 5 6) (7 8 9)